dgleba/listo429c/README.md

 # See

-Other readme docs in the doc folder
+Other readme docs here and in the doc folder

 David Gleba